HannahSanati/Shopify-using-Angular/Shopify/learning-notes.md

 - **Locally**: inside one component
 - **Globally**: shared across multiple components

-## 2-Why Do We Need "State Management"?
+## 2- Why Do We Need "State Management"?

 Without a clear way to manage state:
 - Data becomes hard to share between components